Five Ways to Increase Sales at a Juried Arts Festival

 Some artists have told us that they’ve made accommodations to the economy by creating less expensive items.
 Others have told us that success has come from selling their most expensive, one-of-a-kind pieces.
 In all honesty, there seems to be no magic bullet.
 It has always been good business to present the public with a range of work.
 It’s as true this year as it was twenty years ago.
 The important thing is to stay true to yourself.

 Join Our Creative Community – Be One of Us!

-Applications for our Fall 2019 shows are open and the deadline is April 3, 2019 We make it as easy as pie to APPLY ONLINE.
+Applications for our Spring 2020 shows are open and the deadline is September 10.
+We make it as easy as pie to APPLY ONLINE.
 We can jury your work from your website or other image location and we look carefully at every artist and every application.
-You’ll know before May if you are accepted for a Fall 2019 show.
+You’ll know by October 1 if you are accepted for a Spring 2020 show.
 Please join us and apply now!